BiDSi/learning-app/README.md

 ## Installation

 1. Clone the repository by running "git clone https://github.com/BiDSi/learning-app.git"
-2. Navigate to the project directory by running "cd study-buddy"
+2. Navigate to the project directory by running "cd learning-app"
 3. Install dependencies by running "npm install"
 4. Start the development server by running "npm start"
 5. Open your browser and visit: "http://localhost:3000"